sergiofgonzalez/js-application-design/chapter05-modularity-and-dependency-management/README.md

 ## 019-hello-requirejs
 Illustrates how to work with *Require.js* to handle internal dependencies.
 In the example, we have a web app which uses *Require.js* to load a main module `app.js`.
 That module declares a dependency with another one `lib.js`, which exposes a simple function that transform a string to its uppercase representation.

+## 020-hello-browserify
+Illustrates how to use `grunt-browserify` to leverage CommonJS modules in the browser.
+In the example, the JavaScript referenced by the HTML page uses `require` to reference a custom module that exports a function.